flaviosilveira/notes/Computer Science/NandToTetris.md

 #### Half Adder
 adds two bits

 #### Full Adder
 adds three bits

 #### Adder
 Adds two numbers of any size

+### Negative Numbers
+but if we think about negative and positive numbers, we will reduce that to half possibilities

+One way to represent negative number is using the first binary as the signal.
+But that is not a popular way, since we will have a negative 0, that is inelegant.
+And also if you try to manipulate them you will get in trouble.

+Here is what people use.
+Something called 2's complement 2 elevado a n - x  (n = bits)

+### Computing -x
+Get the number, subtract from a number that is 1 in all spots, then add 1.
+When you subtract from a number that is 1 in all spots, you just flip all the binarys.

+To add 1, flip all the binarys from right to left til the first 0 becomes a 1.